 Drilling on the Akie property by Zincx Resources (formerly Canada Zinc Metals Corp.) since 2005 has identified a significant body of baritic-zinc-lead sedex mineralization known as the Cardiac Creek deposit.
 The deposit is hosted by siliceous, carbonaceous, fine-grained clastic rocks of the Middle to Late Devonian Gunsteel formation.

-With additional drilling completed in 2018, the company updated the estimate of mineral resources at Cardiac Creek in 2018, as shown in the associated table.
+With additional drilling completed in 2017, the company updated the estimate of mineral resources at Cardiac Creek, as displayed in the table.

 Indicated 22.7 8.32 1.61 14.1 4.162 0.804 10.3